Shares of Popular Inc Fall to a New 52-Week Low | Comtex SmarTrend

 Shares of Popular Inc Fall to a New 52-Week Low

-There is potential upside of 55.1% for shares of Popular Inc based on a current price of $33.35 and an average consensus analyst price target of $51.72.
-Popular Inc shares should first meet resistance at the 50-day moving average (MA) of $53.98 and find additional resistance at the 200-day MA of $54.52.
+There is potential upside of 75.3% for shares of Popular Inc based on a current price of $29.51 and an average consensus analyst price target of $51.72.
+The stock should run into initial resistance at its 50-day moving average (MA) of $53.46 and subsequent resistance at its 200-day MA of $54.42.

 Popular, Inc. is a bank holding company that provides commercial banking services through branches in Puerto Rico, the British Virgin Islands, the Dominican Republic, and the United States mainland.
 The Company also provides mortgage and consumer finance, lease financing, investment banking, broker and dealer activities, retail financial services, and automated tellers.